Money & Subsidies

 What Is the Baby Bonus Scheme?

-The Baby Bonus scheme is Singapore's flagship financial incentive for families.
-It consists of two parts: the Baby Bonus Cash Gift (direct cash payments to parents) and the Child Development Account (a matched savings account for your child).
+So here's the version I wish someone had handed me in the hospital.
+The Baby Bonus scheme has two main parts: the Baby Bonus Cash Gift (cash paid directly to you) and the Child Development Account (a matched savings account for your child).
+Together, they provide between $17,000 and $31,000 per child in government support.

 Part 1: Baby Bonus Cash Gift